SmarterApp/RDW_Documentation/docs/API.md

 1. [Status Endpoints](#status-endpoints)

 ### Authentication and Authorization
 The import service requires an OAuth2 access token for the data loading end-points.
-This is a password grant token requested from the OpenAM server by a trusted client for a user of the system (the permissions are associated with the user).
+This is a password grant token requested from the OAuth2 server by a trusted client for a user of the system (the permissions are associated with the user).
+During the first couple years, the OAuth2 server was an OpenAM server.
+Recently it was migrated to an Okta server.
+There are instructions for both.

-#### Fetch Password Grant Access Token
+#### Fetch Password Grant Access Token - OpenAM
 Accepts x-www-form-urlencoded data including client and user credentials and returns an access token.
 * Host: OpenAM
 * URL: `/auth/oauth2/access_token`